PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 The responses served at `/.well-known/openid-configuration` and `/openid/v1/jwks` are designed to be OIDC compatible, but not strictly OIDC compliant.
-Those documents contain only the parameters necessary to perform validation of Kubernetes service account tokens.
+Those documents contain only the parameters necessary to perform validation of PlaidCloud service account tokens.
 {{< /note >}}

-The JWKS response contains public keys that a relying party can use to validate the Kubernetes service account tokens.
+The JWKS response contains public keys that a relying party can use to validate the PlaidCloud service account tokens.
 Relying parties first query for the OpenID Provider Configuration, and use the `jwks_uri` field in the response to find the JWKS.

-In many cases, Kubernetes API servers are not available on the public internet, but public endpoints that serve cached responses from the API server can be made available by users or service providers.
+In many cases, PlaidCloud API servers are not available on the public internet, but public endpoints that serve cached responses from the API server can be made available by users or service providers.
 In these cases, it is possible to override the `jwks_uri` in the OpenID Provider Configuration so that it points